nnaumenko/metaf/docs/sphinx/getting_started.rst

 | Group parsed: TemperatureGroup
 | Group parsed: PressureGroup
 | Group parsed: SeaSurfaceGroup
-| Detected error: no error

 Further reading
 ---------------

-Please refer to the examples and API reference for more information.
+Please refer to the examples and reference for more information.